dskemp/courtdata/content/cases/ot2017/15-1204/index.md

 advocates:
 - "Malcolm L. Stewart"
 - "Anilan T. Arulanantham"
+roles:
+- "Deputy Solicitor General, Department of Justice, on behalf of the Petitioner"
+- "on behalf of the Respondents"
 tags:
 topics:
 summary: "Title 8 U.S.C. §§ 1225(b), 1226(a), and 1226(c) do not give detained aliens the right to periodic bond hearings during the course of their detention."